 Energy Phase shift changes between preambiguation, propagation, and disambiguation

-The phase shift observed in a dipole in resonance and in a wave is a significant clue to understanding a fundamental characteristic of electromagnetic energy.
 In the near field, such as in resonance, the voltage and current are 180 degrees out of phase.
-This phenomenon is due to the energy being predominantly reactive, and the energy exchange between the electric and magnetic fields is at its maximum.
+This phenomenon arises due to the predominantly reactive nature of the energy, where the exchange between the electric and magnetic fields is maximized.

-One of the underlying mechanisms contributing to this phase shift is the time delay in the forces within the wave.
-As the wave propagates in space, the extra distance traveled during this propagation introduces a time delay.
-This time delay, combined with the 90-degree rotation of the wave as it propagates, adds up to make the voltage and current 180 degrees out of phase, creating the observed phase shift.
+One of the key contributors to this phase shift is the time delay in the forces within the wave.
+As the wave travels through space, the additional distance covered during propagation introduces a time delay.
+When combined with the 90-degree rotation of the wave, this time delay results in the observed 180-degree phase shift between voltage and current.

 Polarization of Energy